smart-data-lake/smart-data-lake/docs/architecture.md

 title: Architecture
 ---

-Smart Data Lake Builder is basically a Java application which is started on the [command line](reference/commandLine.md).
+Smart Data Lake Builder (SDLB) is basically a Java application which is started on the [command line](reference/commandLine.md).
 It can run in many environments and platforms like a Databricks cluster, Azure Synapse, Google Dataproc, and also on your local machine, see [Getting Started](getting-started/setup).

 Find below an overview of requirements, versions and supported configurations.